 The target audience for this course is Graduate Students completing a PhD or MPhil in Economics, and professionals working in central banks and international institutions in research.
 For a definitive ranking of the mathematical and theoretical skills needed for this course, please view the brochure.

-Choose to follow the Applied Pathway to deepen your knowledge of Applied Economy with courses in Political Economics (morning session) and Development Economics/The Economics of Digital Economy (afternoon session).
+Choose to follow the Applied Microeconomics Pathway to deepen your knowledge of Applied Economy with courses in Production Functions and Price-Cost Markups (morning session) and Economics of Digital Economy (afternoon session).
 Or mix and match, choosing different morning or afternoon sessions from our other pathways: Econometrics or Macroeconomics.